-Departure early in minibus for the village of Besishahar (850 m) where you find your porters.
+Early departure by minibus for the village of Besishahar (850 m) where your porters are waiting.
 Then you continue by car to Jagat, the starting point of your trek.
 This long day's journey is rewarded on arrival by the magnificent setting of the Annapurnas massif.

-You follow the Marsyangdi River; Ascent to Chamje, then climb 300 m to the village of Tal, in an old lake dominated by a large waterfall.
-Afternoon you walk along a gently sloping down to Dharapani, beautiful village at the confluence of two rivers.
+Follow the Marsyangdi River as it ascends to Chamje, then climb 300 m up to the village of Tal found near an old lake dominated by a large waterfall.
+This afternoon, you follow a gentle slope and walk down to Dharapani, a beautiful village at the confluence of two rivers.

-Steep climb to reach Timang the High.
-You cross a beautiful pine forest.
-From Koto, you have a remarkable view of the Annapurna II and the Manaslu.
-At Chame, you enter the Buddhist country: the chortens, the walls of manis and the flags of prayer decorate our way.
+It is a steep climb up to Timang.
+You cross a beautiful pine forest and from Koto, you have remarkable views of Annapurna II and the Manaslu.
+At Chame you enter the Buddhist country and chortens, mani walls and prayer flags decorate the way.

-You cross several villages Gurungs.
-Very nice view of the Himalayan chain from Manaslu to Annapurna II.
-The landscapes are becoming more arid, some crops still persist.
-In the afternoon, you visit the village and the monastery of Upper Pisang.
+Today's trail crosses several Gurung villages and features lovely views of the Himalayan chain from Manaslu to Annapurna II.
+The landscapes become increasingly arid and few crops still persist.
+This afternoon, you can visit the village and monastery of Upper Pisang.

-Continue your journey to Manang, with a number of mythical Himalayan summits: Annapurnas IV, II, III, Gangapurna...
-You walk in an exceptional setting!
-Depending on the form and the motivation of the group, it is possible to go through the old villages of Ghyaru and Ngawal on a beautiful balcony trail!
-(Count 1h of additional trek for this alternative).
+Your journey continues to Manang, with views of a number of mythical Himalayan summits: Annapurnas IV, II, III, Gangapurna...
+You are walking through a truly exceptional setting...
+Depending on the form and the motivation of the group, it is possible to go through the old villages of Ghyaru and Ngawal along a beautiful balcony trail!
+(Count 1h of additional trekking for this alternative).